 Licensed Acupuncturist, Herbalist, & Nutrition Response Testing Practitioner

-Miranda Taylor’s mission is to relieve your pain and keep it from recurring.
-She strives to help you heal without drugs or surgeries.
-Her focus is on identifying the sources of your discomfort or illness and designing the most effective treatment strategy.
+Miranda Taylor’s mission is to relieve your pain and keep it from recurring, and heal your body without drugs or surgeries.
+Designing the fastest and most effective healing strategy is her passion.

 In addition to pain relief and management, patients come to Miranda for treatment of other symptoms as well as for preventive medicine.
 As an important part of the process of assisting patients in recovering their health, Miranda takes time to learn not only about their symptoms, but also their health histories, emotional situations and all relevant aspects of their lives.
 Armed with this data, she performs the multiple aspects of Chinese pulse diagnosis, observes the aspects of the tongue for Chinese tongue diagnosis, and palpates various acupuncture points to diagnose and treat the whole person, not just their most pressing health symptoms.

 Miranda’s training and certification in Nutrition Response Testing® provides an additional perspective on treating health issues.
 She completed the Ulan Nutritional Systems Advanced Clinical Training program.
 Nutrition Response Testing recognizes that the human body is a naturally self-healing organism.
 For self-healing to occur, the body needs strong nutritional support in order to replace damaged and dying cells in tissues and organs.
-Because much of the food available today is nutritionally compromised, providing the body with whole-food nutritional supplements and other supportive remedies is needed to address many “non-resolving” health issues.
+Much of the food available today is nutritionally compromised, so providing the body with whole-food nutritional supplements, herbal medicine, making dietary adjustments or some combination of these may be needed to address “non-resolving” health issues.
 At the same time, Miranda makes sure that all her Nutrition Response Testing patients achieve pain management, pain relief, and overall wellness.
 Often the combination of acupuncture treatments and nutritional support give the body what it requires for healing.
 In addition to treating patients, herself, and her family using nutrition, she also gives classes to acupuncturists, nutritionists, and chiropractors in the basic principles of Nutrition Response Testing.

 Miranda R. Taylor, EAMP, L.Ac, M.T.C.M. is a National Board Certified (NCCAOM) and Licensed Acupuncturist (WA State #AC00002224).
 After receiving her BS in Biology in 1993 from Cornell University, Miranda studied acupuncture and herbology at the Northwest Institute of Acupuncture and Chinese Medicine (NIAOM) in Seattle from 1999-2002.
 She interned at the Chengdu TCM University Hospital in Chengdu, China in Spring, 2002.
 She was awarded her M.T.C.M. in Traditional Chinese Medicine and was licensed to practice in Washington State in June 2003.